bigskysoftware/_hyperscript/www/docs.md

 #### Synthetic Events

-hyperscript includes a few synthetic events that make it easier to use more complex APIs in javascript.
+hyperscript includes a few synthetic events that make it easier to use more complex APIs in JavaScript.

 ##### Mutation Events {#mutation}